mre/idiomatic-rust/README.md

 ### 2018

 * [Programming an ARM microcontroller in Rust at four different levels of abstraction](https://pramode.in/2018/02/20/programming-a-microcontroller-in-rust-at-four-levels-of-abstraction/) by [Pramode C.E ](https://pramode.in/) - Demonstrates how Rust helps to move from brittle, low-level embedded code to high-level abstractions with zero cost.

-* [Discover the world of microcontrollers through Rust!](https://rust-embedded.github.io/discovery/) - This book is an introductory course on microcontroller-based embedded systems that uses Rust as the teaching language rather than the usual C/C++.

 ### 2017